Abhishek2078/Weather-App/README.md

 # Weather App
+Name :- Abhishek Raj Mishra
+Company:-PM Accelerator
+Company Description
+PM Accelerator is the premier AI learning and development hub, featuring award-winning AI products and mentors from top-tier companies such as Google, Meta, and Apple.
+We offer a dynamic AI PM Bootcamp, designed to empower the next generation of AI professionals through hands-on experience, mentorship, and real-world projects.
 ## Description
 The Weather App is a simple web application that allows users to search for current weather information by entering the name of a city.
 It fetches real-time weather data using the OpenWeatherMap API and displays it in a user-friendly format.
 The app is built using HTML, CSS, and JavaScript.